A historic effort to alleviate flooding in Arkansas

 Olsson’s Environmental and Water teams will work on the project as will public engagement staff members.

 “These investments will help protect communities and their residents here in Arkansas that are impacted by floods, natural disasters, and other watershed scale resource concerns,” Terry Cosby, chief of the NRCS, said in a news release.
+The projects “will create a more climate resilient future and will help these communities thrive in the years to come.”

 The historically underserved communities within the three watershed areas face challenges related to poverty, unemployment, underinvestment, lack of economic diversity, and population loss, which are exacerbated by chronic flooding.